 It’s illegal to operate a VPN service in China and these are the ones that will be targeted by the government the most.

 When choosing a VPN, always choose one that is incorporated outside of China.

 The ones shown on the sidebar are the best ones.
-The sidebar is on the left side of the page if you are using a desktop browser, or on the bottom of the page if you are using a mobile device or tablet.
+The sidebar is on the right side of the page if you are using a desktop browser, or on the bottom of the page if you are using a mobile device or tablet.

 Additional special offers can be found on the VPN discounts and coupon codes page.

 Should I buy a VPN and download the apps before I come to China?

 If you have the choice, then I always recommend that you buy a VPN service and download the apps on all your devices before coming to China.

 1. You want to make sure that everything is working properly outside of China.
 Otherwise, if you have problems connecting in China, you won’t know if the problem is related to being in China or not.

 2. Although the China VPN mirror websites are usually accessible from China, they do go down from time to time.
 There is no guarantee that will be working when you are here.
 Better to be safe than sorry.